-Every month, Kafkadesk dispatches some of its writers to explore Central Europe and give you new ideas for your next trips.
+Kutna Hora, Czech Republic – Every month, Kafkadesk dispatches some of its writers to explore Central Europe and give you new ideas for your next trips.
 This month’s destination: Kutná Hora.

-Whether you’re living in the Czech Republic and planning your next getaway destination, or visiting Prague for a few days and eager to see more of the country, Kutná Hora might be exactly what you’re looking for.
+Whether you’re living in the Czech Republic and planning your next getaway destination, or visiting Prague for a few days and eager to see more of the country, Kutna Hora might be what you’re looking for.

 Kutná Hora, a regional powerhouse that fell into oblivion

-The city is, furthermore, associated with major events of Czech history: the famous 1409 Decree of Kutná Hora – reforming Charles University – was signed in the city, which also became the battleground of one of the most decisive battles of the Hussite wars, opposing legendary Czech general Jan Žižka to troops of the Holy Roman Empire.
+The city is, furthermore, associated with major events of Czech history: the famous 1409 Decree of Kutná Hora – reforming Prague’s Charles University – was signed in the city, which also became the battleground of one of the most decisive battles of the Hussite wars, opposing legendary Czech general Jan Žižka to troops of the Holy Roman Empire.
 However, the town’s influence slowly faded away when the silver and copper mines started running dry in the late 16th century.

 Today, the city is hailed as one of the must-see destinations of Bohemia.
 And rightly so.
 The size and magnificence of some of its buildings – something one could only find in Prague – come as a reminder of the town’s past glory.

 How to spend one day in Kutná Hora

-Take the Barborská street (don’t the statues remind you of something you’ve seen in Prague?) and have a look at the former Jesuit College (80 Kč) turned into a gallery of contemporary art.
-One can hardly visit Kutná Hora without making a stop at the Museum of Silver, from which you can also book tours to visit the former silver mines located in the city’s underground.
+Take the Barborská street (don’t the statues remind you of something you’ve seen in Prague?) and have a look at the former Jesuit College turned into a gallery of contemporary art.
+One can hardly visit Kutná Hora without making a stop at the Museum of Silver, where you can also book tours to visit the former silver mines located in the city’s underground.

 If the original idea was, presumably, initiated by a (rather peculiar) 16th century monk, the current aesthetics is the result of later inputs by several artists and artisans.
-It is, without a doubt, one of the strangest things you will ever see in the Czech Republic.
+It is, without a doubt, one of the strangest things you’ll ever get to see in the Czech Republic.
 And it’s definitely worth the trip.

-How to get there
+How to get to Kutná Hora

-You should also know that Kutná Hora train station is located 3 km away from the city center.
-You can either walk there (20 to 30 minutes) or take one of the buses that leave in front of the station’s entrance: the local bus n°1 or the express bus.
+You should also know that Kutná Hora’s train station is located 3 km away from the city center.
+You can either walk there (20 to 30 minutes) or take one of the buses that leave in front of the station’s entrance.